Year A, B, C, Season of Lent

 The United Church of Canada affirms that God reveals God’s self in nature (which includes the scientific study of nature), history, personal experience, persons guided by the Holy Spirit, the Bible, and uniquely in Jesus Christ.
 Lent is a time to focus on the way of personal experience to know and understand God; and prayer is the way to gain this personal experience.

-There are actually many ways to pray and we are mostly familiar with "talking to" God ways – speaking to God about our thanksgivings, our needs, our losses, our faults, our sicknesses, the needs of others, and our hopes and requests.
-But in the United Church, we are less familiar with "listening to" God ways of praying.
+There are actually many ways to pray and we may be most familiar with "talking to" God ways – speaking to God about our thanksgivings, our needs, our losses, our faults, our sicknesses, the needs of others, and our hopes and requests.
+But we may be less familiar with "listening to" God ways of praying.
 These ways of praying are intended as a life long practice, but the 40 days of Lent are as good a time as any to begin – or deepen – your practice of listening for God in prayer.

 So the first pragmatic questions to answer are: where in my day can I be assured of 20 to 45 minutes of uninterrupted quiet?
 Who do I have to talk to about this to get their cooperation, and what arrangements do I need to make?
-(For sleep deprived parents, I have some suggestions for "guerrilla praying" - how to pray during brief "found moments" throughout the day.)
 Make a date to be with God, set a time and a place, and show up.

 The second pragmatic question to ask is: How will I pray?
 What method will I use?
-To answer this question you need a teacher.
-I will be offering some learning to pray sessions, and would be willing to talk with anyone interested.
-I can also recommend several good books, and other persons I know who also offer prayer support.
+The Christian tradition offers several suggestions contemplative prayer.
 The methods are not complicated or difficult to learn.
 They mostly involve hints for preparing to pray; methods for calming our inner chatter in order to hear God’s voice; and hints for what to do when the prayer has ended.
-If you are interested be sure to talk to me.
+There are many books, web sites, and personal prayer coaches that can help.
+Our friend Jesus promises that if we will seek the supports we need, we shall find.

 A fast means to give up some or all of one’s food and to drink only water.
 This is not recommended without the advice of a doctor.
 However, there are many other ways to fast.
 The key thing is to give up something that you hunger for every day.
 For example, cigarettes, a glass of wine, chocolate, watching TV, email, the internet, video games, solitaire, free cell, etc.